Volunteering at Native ARC

 - Assistance with handling large animals.

-- Transporting animals to and from vets, zoos or other wildlife shelters.
+- Transporting animals to and from zoos or other wildlife organisations.

 Native ARC's Gardening volunteering program is for anyone with a passion for wildlife and the environment and enjoys working outdoors.
 Gardening volunteers are responsible for maintaining Native ARC’s grounds, gardens and facilities.
 Gardening volunteers need to attend the Centre a minimum of 2 hours per week.